About

 Cyclops

-Cyclops is a quarter horse, vintage 2005, who joined New Hope in 2019 when his owner could not take him to college.
-Before becoming a therapy horse Cy was a barrel racing school horse, and before that he was a jumper.
-He is one versatile boy!
+Cyclops is a Paint/Quarter horse mix who joined New Hope when his owner could not take him to college.
 Back when Cy was a jumper he lost his eye to an infection, but it has never slowed him down.
 He adapted to his new normal, continued jumping, became a barrel racing instructor, and now is a careful therapy horse!
-He loves showing off his skills to adventurous riders who want to jump over a ground pole or try their hand at barrel racing, and is a pro at going slow and steady, giving less adventurous riders confidence.
+He loves showing off his skills to adventurous riders and is a pro at going slow and steady, giving less adventurous riders confidence.
 Cy is frequently found grooming his best friend, Olivia.

 Daisy Mae